andrew/ultimate-awesome/README.md

 - [awesome-decentralized-systems](https://github.com/brandonhimpfen/awesome-decentralized-systems) - A curated list of awesome resources, tools, frameworks, and educational content related to Decentralized Systems.
 Decentralized systems are designed to operate without central authority, using peer-to-peer networks and distributed consensus mechanisms to enable more resilient, secure, and scalable applications.
 - [awesome-digitalocean](https://github.com/brandonhimpfen/awesome-digitalocean) - A curated list of tools, services, tutorials, integrations, and best practices for building, deploying, and scaling applications on DigitalOcean.
 - [awesome-drone-laws-by-country](https://github.com/brandonhimpfen/awesome-drone-laws-by-country) - A curated list of resources, databases, and official sources on drone laws, regulations, and UAV/UAS policies around the world.
-- [awesome-drone-photography-cinematography](https://github.com/brandonhimpfen/awesome-drone-photography-cinematography) - A curated list of tools, cameras, tutorials, techniques, regulations, filters, workflows, apps, and resources for drone photography and cinematography.
+- [awesome-edge-computing](https://github.com/brandonhimpfen/awesome-edge-computing) - A curated list of awesome resources, tools, frameworks, platforms, and research papers for Edge Computing.
 - [awesome-ethereum](https://github.com/brandonhimpfen/awesome-ethereum) - A curated list of awesome tools, libraries, frameworks, educational content, and community resources for Ethereum, the world’s leading smart contract platform.
 This list covers everything from getting started with Ethereum to advanced development and DeFi applications.
 - [awesome-govtech](https://github.com/brandonhimpfen/awesome-govtech) - A curated list of platforms, tools, frameworks, datasets, and learning resources for GovTech.
 - [awesome-heroku](https://github.com/brandonhimpfen/awesome-heroku) - A curated list of platforms, tools, buildpacks, add-ons, workflows, and learning resources for building, deploying, and scaling applications on Heroku.